 However, in 1916 Elephant Island became immortalized as the scene of the beyond-all-odds survival story that was Ernest Shackleton’s ill-fated Antarctic expedition.

 This stunning tale of endurance, determination, and the human spirit is brought home to visitors to Elephant Island by the Endurance Memorial at Point Wild.
-You can also see breathtaking views of the Endurance Glacier - named after Shackleton’s lost ship - as well as the stunning rocky terrain and its gentoo penguins and seals.
+You can also see breathtaking views of the Endurance Glacier - named after Shackleton’s lost ship - as well as the stunning rocky terrain and its Chinstrap Penguins and seals.

 Interesting facts about Elephant Island

 Visit the monument that stands to Shackleton at Point Wild.
 This marks the spot where the crew survived for four and a half months of vicious Antarctic winter.
 The backdrop of rocky cliffs and the foreground of the foreboding southern ocean is evocative even during the quieter Antarctic summer season.

 You are unlikely to land at the spot, since it is so exposed to the waves, but the expedition team will strive to do a Zodiac cruise a chance to also get close to the Chinstrap Colony (also look out for Gentoo Penguin and Macaroni Penguin).
 Even if the conditions are not suitable, you can get very close in the ship.

 The area can also be good for Humpback Whales, Fin Whale, Leopard Seals, and Black-browed Albatross offshore.

 There may also be the chance to cruise around other parts of this rugged island, but there are few places to land, or to do a Zodiac cruise with the swell.

 Deception Island one of the South Shetland Islands off the Antarctic Peninsula.
 The island is actually the top of the cone (the caldera) of an active shield volcano that last erupted in 1969.